 Projects > Budget

-Purchases and Consultants are for additional costs that are not regular full time employee hours.
+Expenses and Contractors are for additional costs that are not regular full time employee hours.

 Lastly, planned and sent invoices can be managed or added.